chanhee-luke/Mewthree/README.md

 Currently, it only switches into the safest Pokemon using Maximin.

-## PMariglia's ReadMe on the Engine Below:
+# Everything below is PMariglia's ReadMe on the Engine:

 The bot can play single battles in generations 4 through 8 however some of the battle mechanics assume it is gen8.